SunnySuite/Sunny.jl/CONTRIBUTING.md

 server](https://join.slack.com/t/sunny-users/shared_invite/zt-1otxwwko6-LzPtp7Fazkjx2XEqfgKqtA).

 - Ask usage questions on the `#helpdesk` channel.
 - Code development will likely require coordination.
-For this, join us on the `#developers` channel.
+For this, let's discuss on the `#developers` channel.
 See also the [Tips for developers](https://github.com/SunnySuite/Sunny.jl/wiki/Tips-for-developers) Wiki page.
 - File GitHub issues for bugs or feature requests.
 Each issue should ideally